teamniteo/handbook/salary.md

 ## Current Company Salaries (January 2017)

 All amounts are gross (total cost to the company).
-Some people take care of their own taxes and some are paid directly by the company, however the gross salary is the same.
+Some people take care of their own taxes and for some the company pays them, however the gross salary is the same.

 **Minimum salary:** 650 EUR